- 1951 to 1956: Babies' Convalescent Home

 Community Living Belleville and Area has provided support and assistance to people with complex physical and developmental challenges since 1951.

-In 1951, Leonard and Leonora Velleman emigrated from Holland and opened the Babies' Convalescent Home in Plainfield, Ontario, about a half hour drive north of Belleville.
+In 1924, Leonard and Leonora Velleman emigrated from Holland and settled in Montreal.
+In 1951, they moved from Montreal and opened the Babies' Convalescent Home in Plainfield, Ontario, about a half hour drive north of Belleville.
 In 1952, they acquired the Thrasher Hotel, which was located on Highway #37, slightly south and east of the original house.
 It was a large farmhouse-type building that had originally served as a stopover on the stagecoach run from Belleville to Tweed.

 Leonora had been a nurse in Holland and she was surprised at the Canadian practice at the time of hiding babies with disabilities in attics and pantries or allowing them to starve to death or dehydrate.
 In Europe, they had just been through a somewhat comparable time with the Nazis and she felt North America was wrong to continue such an attitude.
 When people with mental or physical challenges did survive babyhood up to that time, they were often housed in prisons or asylums and, in some provinces and states, sterilized by law.
 The Babies' Convalescent Home continued until 1956 as a privately-run business funded solely by the parents of the residents.